accetto/headless-drawing-g3/README.md

 df -h /dev/shm
 ```

-The Wiki page [Firefox multi-process][that-wiki-firefox-multiprocess] describes several ways, how to increase the shared memory size.
+The older sibling Wiki page [Firefox multi-process][that-wiki-firefox-multiprocess] describes several ways, how to increase the shared memory size.

-#### Extending images
+### Extending images

 The provided example file `Dockerfile.extend` shows how to use the images as the base for your own images.